Stay on a Farm around Keswick the Lake District

 Click here to view farms where you can stay in the Keswick area.
-There are options for both self catering and bed and breakfast.
+There are options for both

 The Lake District's native sheep survive on the mountains all year long.
 They never stray from their 'heaf' - the area they were suckled as lambs.The Herdwick is a special breed unique to Britain and the Lake District .
 They are easy to recognise as they all have a white face and white legs with a coat which changes colour from black on a lamb to blue-grey as they mature.
 The rams are easy to spot too as they have horns.
 Originally brought over by the Vikings the Herdwicks are able to cope with exposed steep fellsides and the winter conditions.
 The wool is widely used for carpet making and knitwear and when blended with Swaledale wool is used to make loft insulation.

 Shepherds are said to count sheep by going up to fifteen or twenty and then moving a small stone from one pocket to the other before beginning again, therefore keeping score.

 Try Counting Sheep in Cumbrian 1 Yan 2 Tyan 3 Tethera 4 Methera 5 Pimp 6 Sethera 7 Lethera 8 Hovera 9 Dovera 10 Dick

 Whilst you are enjoying our beautiful countryside please be responsible and keep to the countryside code.